kristianmandrup/react-app-monorepo/Readme.md

 This command will download (external) and setup all the dependencies for the projects.
 The hoist option brings up all the shared dependencies to the root of the sample repo; no reason to store three copies of webpack on the disk.

+## Packages

+- `_baseproject` shared project configurations (used by each UI package)
+- `_blueprint` blueprint UI package to create new UI packages from
+- `_hub` exports all public packages
+- `_simple-express-server` sample express server.
+Can be used to build basic backend API
+- `_tools` various small tools such as used for `copy-blueprint` used to copy all blueprint files to target package

+### Baseline

+The package found in `packages/_blueprint` can be used as a blueprint for most components.

+It currently includes:

+- `App`
+- `Component`
+- `Store`

 ## App structure

 ### Baseline